 My past experience is in Human Resources and I have worked in a variety of organisations.
 During a career of over 20 years I was involved with people at work and often provided informal counselling.
 I felt particularly drawn to those people who were experiencing challenges in their life that were affecting their work.
 I took early retirement in 2011 and then undertook a Counselling Skills course and a post-graduate Diploma in Counselling at Strathclyde University, which was a total of three years of study.

 Six years experience of counselling clients during the time of my studies and since becoming qualified:

 One year at Strathclyde University Counselling Research Department.
 The Department provided free counselling to clients in return for taking part in research interviews.

-Three years and currently still working at Mind Mosaic, Counselling & Therapy in Greenock, who provide low or no cost counselling services to the people of Inverclyde.
+Three years worked at Mind Mosaic, Counselling & Therapy in Greenock, who provide low or no cost counselling services to adults, young people and families in Inverclyde.

 Through both of these organisations and within my private practice I have gained much experience.
 I have over 800 hours of counselling with a wide variety of clients and issues.

 COSCA (Counselling in Scotland) Counselling Skills Certificate - Strathclyde University - 2013

-Post-graduate Diploma in Counselling - Strathclyde University - 2016
+Post-graduate Diploma in Counselling & Psychotherapy - Strathclyde University - 2016